goolzerg/nexus-registry-docker/README.md

 # nexus_nginx.docker
-Dockerized nexus repository with nginx as a reverse proxy.
+Dockerized nexus repository with nginx as a reverse proxy with TLS.

 # Install